Grenada: United States and allied response and reaction

 US President Ronald Reagan stated that particularly worrying was the presence of Cuban construction workers and military personnel building a 10000 ft airstrip on Grenada.
 Bishop had stated the purpose of the airstrip was to allow commercial jets to land, but some US military analysts argued that the only reason for constructing such a long and reinforced runway was so that it could be used by heavy military transport planes.
 The contractors, American and European companies, and the EEC, which provided partial funding, all claimed the airstrip did not have military capabilities.
-Reagan claimed that Cuba, under the direction of the Soviet Union, would use Grenada as a refuelling stop for Cuban and Soviet aeroplanes loaded with weapons destined for Central American communist insurgents.
+Reagan asserted that Cuba, under the direction of the Soviet Union, would use Grenada as a refuelling stop for Cuban and Soviet airplanes loaded with weapons destined for Central American communist insurgents.

 The Organization of Eastern Caribbean States (OECS), Barbados, and Jamaica all appealed to the United States for assistance.
-On 25 October 1983, combined forces from the United States and from the Regional Security System (RSS) based in Barbados invaded Grenada in an operation codenamed Operation Urgent Fury.
+On 25 October 1983, combined forces from the United States and the Regional Security System (RSS) based in Barbados invaded Grenada in an operation codenamed Operation Urgent Fury.
 The US stated this was done at the behest of Barbados, Dominica and Governor-General Paul Scoon.
 Scoon had requested the invasion through secret diplomatic channels, but it was not made public for his safety.
 Progress was rapid, and within four days the Americans had removed the military government of Hudson Austin.

 The invasion was criticised by the governments of Britain, Trinidad and Tobago, and Canada.
 The United Nations General Assembly condemned it as "a flagrant violation of international law" by a vote of 108 to 9, with 27 abstentions.
-The United Nations Security Council considered a similar resolution, which was supported by 11 nations.
+The United Nations Security Council considered a similar resolution, which was supported by 11 countries.
 However, the United States vetoed the motion.

 Post-invasion arrests

 After the invasion, the pre-revolutionary Grenadian constitution came into operation once again.
 Eighteen members of the PRG/PRA were arrested on charges related to the murder of Maurice Bishop and seven others.
 The 18 included the top political leadership of Grenada at the time of the execution, along with the entire military chain of command directly responsible for the operation that led to the executions.
 Fourteen were sentenced to death, one was found not guilty, and three were sentenced to 45 years in prison.
 The death sentences were eventually commuted to terms of imprisonment.
-Those in prison have become known as 'the Grenada 17'.
+Those in prison have become known as the "Grenada 17".